metral/do-pulumi/ts-k8s/README.md

 # DigitalOcean Kubernetes Cluster and Application

-This example provisions a new DigitalOcean Kubernetes cluster, deploys a load-balanced application into it, and then optionally configures DigitalOcean DNS records to give the resulting application a stable domain-based URL.
+This example provisions a new DigitalOcean Kubernetes cluster, deploys a load-balanced application into it.

 ## Deploying the Example